sensu/sensu-docs/content/uchiwa/1.0/getting-started/basic-concepts.md

 ---

 ## Datacenter
 A datacenter is a logical representation of a Sensu cluster.
-Datacenters can be used, for example, to organize physical datacenters or environements.
+Datacenters can be used, for example, to organize physical datacenters or environments.

 ## Sensu
-See [Sensu documentation](https://sensuapp.org/docs/latest/overview) for more concepts.
+See [Sensu documentation](https://docs.sensu.io/sensu-core/latest/overview/what-is-sensu) for more concepts.